REVIEW: Godzilla - King of Monsters

 We’re talking about the worth of knowledge and its relationship to practical survival, we’re talking about our responsibility to each other as human beings, heck, we’re talking about whether humanity is worth saving or just a straight up hazard to all life.

-Couple that story with some wicked special effects and great actors and I’d say you have yourself a fantastic feature film on your hands.
+Couple that story with some wicked special effects and great actors and I’d say you have yourself a fantastic feature film.
 A movie that’s a bit cornball, but poetic and action packed.
 A movie that not only holds homage to the classic Godzilla in visual style but in theming and tone.

 The problem is…you gotta have the script to back it up.